KMKfw/kmk_firmware/boards/boardsource/4x12/README.md

 The 4x12 ortholinear keyboard is an extremely common and beloved layout within the keyboard community.
-Made popular by Jack's Planck from OLKB, the 4x12 ortholinear layout is possibly the most popular non-stagger layout available.
+Made popular by Jack's Planck from OLKB, the 4x12 ortholinear layout is possibly the most popular non-staggered layout available.

 Retailers (USA)
 4x12